10 Things to Do in Rome in Spring

 Most important religious events:

-- Maundy Thursday commemorates the 'Last Supper'.
+- On Holy Thursday the 'Last Supper' is commemorated.

-- Day of recollection on Holy Saturday
+- Day of recollection during Holy Saturday

-The "colomba" or Easter dove
+The "colomba" or Easter pigeon

 Those with a sweet tooth should also try the colomba, the typical Easter cake in Italy, which is shaped like a dove and symbolizes peace.
 The dough is made with flour, eggs, sugar, yeast, butter and finally covered with sugar and almonds.
 There are countless varieties and you will have a hard time choosing just one: there are coconut, limoncello, raisins... and even piña colada!